seanbenhur/resusable_text_classification_template/CONTRIBUTING.md

 ​1.
 Fork the repo to your own github account.
 Click the Fork button to create your own repo copy under your GitHub account.
-Once forked, you're responsible for keeping your repo copy up-to-date with the upstream py_fresh repo.
+Once forked, you're responsible for keeping your repo copy up-to-date with the upstream this repo.

 ​2.
-Download a copy of your remote username/py_fresh repo to your local machine.
+Download a copy of your remote username/reusable_text_classification_template repo to your local machine.
 This is the working directory where you will make
 changes: